kendallroth/my-days/screenshots/README.md

 ## Recommended Screenshots

-1. App Dashboard
+1. App Dashboard (light)
-2. Day List
+2. App Dashboard (dark)
-3. Day Details
+3. Date Selection
+4. Date Edit
-4. Settings
+5. Settings

 > **NOTE:** Ensure to have a good mixture of day types and states to demonstrate range of functionality!